exbotanical/chronic/design/index.md

       1. Strip comments
       2. Ignore empty lines
       3. Parse fields: minute, hour, day of month, month, day of week, command to run
-      4. Store in Job struct
+      4. Store in job_t struct
    2. Watcher thread using inotify to process change events on the crontab (re-parsing)
       1. Use mutex on global job structs

 ---
-Storing in Job:
+Storing in job_t:
 Priority queue (heap) to store tasks?
 1. Parse crontabs and compute a timestamp for next execution time
 2. At end of each iteration of main loop, sleep for a computed time to always have even minute